arctrong/md2html/README.md

 # What is inside

-The executables are provided along with templates that must be suitable for most documentation tasks and scripts for integration and batch processing.
+The executables are provided along with templates that must be suitable for most documentation tasks and scripts for integration and bulk processing.

 # Implementation